vatcpl/docs/docs/guides/gameservers/minecraft.md

 ![Curseforge](/img/minecraft/curseforge.png)

 - **Compatibility:** Make sure the mods are compatible with the version of Minecraft Forge and the game itself you're using.
+- Remember that some mods require additional libraries that you need to download manually.
+Without them, these mods won't work.

 Choose mods only from trusted sites to ensure the security of your server!